"The most-liked man in the soul music scene" (Rolling Stone)

 – Polyglot Discotheque (2009 – present) – randomly at Secret Project Robot, Live With Animals, and Zebulon on the west coast – featuring dancing to trippy international 60s freakbeat, psych, etc w/Toubin and Josh Styles (Smashed!
 Blocked!), visuals, go go dancers, etc.

-- James Brown Night (2011 – present) – randomly, James Chance and the J.C.’s play all James Brown covers live and Jonathan Toubin turns dozens of original 45s written, produced, and/or performed by James Brown…
+– James Brown Night (2011 – present) – randomly, James Chance and the J.C.’s, Charles Bradley as Black Velvet and others play all James Brown covers live and Jonathan Toubin turns hours of original 45s written, produced, and/or performed by James Brown…

 – 2006 – 2011: NY Night Train Wednesdays – Motor City Bar (weekly)